 Use of geocaching.com services is subject to the terms and conditions in our disclaimer

 Scotland the Quest' is a countrywide cache hunt where you have a special cache hidden in each region of Scotland.

 28 cachers have come together to place 32 caches around Scotland to create this series.

 You should also make a note of the N and W numbers contained in the cache if you intend to complete the QUEST and find the bonus cache...............
 'Good Luck'

 Please do not remove the bonus numbers from the cache container.

+To save any bushwhacking follow the south side track round the thicket from the main car park.
 The cache location is near Loudoun Hill on a ridge that runs south west overlooking the battlefield where, in 1307, a Scottish army led by King Robert the Bruce defeated the English during Scotland's 'Wars of Independence'.